tart-telescope/tart2ms/README.md

 ## Changelog

+- 0.2.0b3 Move to the tart-telescope organization on github..
 - 0.2.0b2 Place all visibilities from HDF5 files into a single measurement set..
 - 0.2.0b1 Add importing of HDF5 files saved from the web app.
 - 0.1.4b4 clean up some bitrot in dask-ms (dealing with chunking objects)